© Bank of America Corporation. All rights reserved.

 A strategic approach to estate planning design

 Some families do well in general transitions, but many fail — some miserably.
-Those who thrive are rare, but not as rare as some think.
+Those that thrive are rare, but not as rare as some think.
 These families tend to be strong, resilient and deliberate.
 But most importantly, they are paying attention to the real threats to wealth.

 These families understand that successfully navigating wealth is a bit like flying a jetliner — two well-matched wings are required.
 One strong and one weak wing won’t do.
 Failure of either wing is catastrophic.
-In many families who flounder, the “planning wing” has received disproportionate attention — trusts are established, advisors are in place, tax strategies are adopted, investment approaches are calibrated.
+In many families that flounder, the “planning wing” has received disproportionate attention — trusts are established, advisors are in place, tax strategies are adopted, investment approaches are calibrated.
 The planning is superb.
 But these complex structures comprise only one wing of the plane; and the other is equally important — the wing of family culture.

 Creating estate-planning structures that match the family culture is critical.
 Identifying misalignment between culture and structure can help families — in collaboration with their professional team — create an intentional cultural shift (over time) or design a plan that’s more likely to succeed given the existing family culture.
 This practice can help mitigate everything from family legal battles to negative relationship dynamics by promoting positive family interactions and outcomes.